‘It’s impossible’: NY nursing homes fret about testing order

 Nursing home residents’ advocate Richard Mollot applauded New York’s order.

 “I do think that there will be challenges to implementation for some at the beginning,” said Mollot, executive director of the Long Term Community Care Coalition.
-But he noted that the federal government has provided some financial relief funds.
+But he noted that the federal government has provided some relief funds.

 “Nursing homes can and should utilize them to pay for resident care and safety, including any unanticipated expenses that might arise from the need for testing,” Mollot said.